-Can I join a Medicare Prescription Drug Plan and have a Medigap policy with prescription drug coverage?
+Can I join a Medicare drug plan and have a Medigap policy with prescription drug coverage?

-No. If your Medigap policy covers prescription drugs, you must tell your Medigap insurance company if you join a Medicare Prescription Drug Plan so it can remove the prescription drug coverage from your Medigap policy and adjust your premium.
+No. If your Medigap policy covers prescription drugs, you must tell your Medigap insurance company when you join a Medicare drug plan so it can remove the prescription drug coverage from your Medigap policy and adjust your premium.
 Once the drug coverage is removed, you can't get that coverage back even though you didn't change Medigap policies.

-What if I decide to drop my entire Medigap policy (not just the Medigap prescription drug coverage) and join a Medicare Advantage Plan that offers prescription drug coverage?
+What if I decide to drop my entire Medigap policy (not just the drug coverage) and join a Medicare Advantage Plan that offers drug coverage?

-In general, you can only join a Medicare Prescription Drug Plan or Medicare Advantage Plan (like an HMO or PPO) during the Medicare Open Enrollment Period between October 15 - December 7.
-If you join during Medicare Open Enrollment Period, your coverage will begin on January 1.
-In most cases, if you drop your Medigap policy to join a Medicare Advantage Plan, you won't be able to get it back so pay careful attention to the timing.
+In general, you can only join a Medicare drug plan or Medicare Advantage Plan with drug coverage during the Medicare Open Enrollment Period between October 15-December 7.
+If you join during Open Enrollment, your coverage will begin on January 1.
+In most cases, if you drop your Medigap policy to join a Medicare Advantage Plan, you won't be able to get it back, so pay careful attention to the timing.